A BURGLARY or Unconscious Influence

-Clever, yet comic and riveting, this Victorian comedy of manners was first published in 1883 as a three volume novel by the author of The Rebecca Rioter, Honno's most popular classic.
+Clever, yet comic and riveting, this Victorian novel of manners was first published in 1883 in three volumes novel - known as a 'three-decker'.

-"[italic:a rattling good read with all the elements of the sensation novel in full play... there is a first-hand freshness about the writing that makes for easy reading...
-For all it's redemming humour and sense of fun the novel is based on a serious foundation of genuine sympathy for the great Victorian underclass without ever falling into the trap of Dickensian sentimentality."
+"...a rattling good read with all the elements of the sensation novel in full play... there is a first-hand freshness about the writing that makes for easy reading...
+For all it's redeeming humour and sense of fun the novel is based on a serious foundation of genuine sympathy for the great Victorian underclass without ever falling into the trap of Dickensian sentimentality."
+David Painting